a-n-rose/Build-Your-Own-Audio-Processing-Package-Using-Poetry/README.md

 Great!

 Poetry saves the dependencies we want in `pyproject.toml`.
-We indicate which dependencies we need for the package via `poetry add` and which dependencies we need for development via `poetry add -d`.
+We indicate which dependencies we need for the package via `poetry add` and which dependencies we need for development via `poetry add -D`.

 ## 3. Add basic dependencies